 Professor Thompson completed her PhD in Exercise Physiology and Nutrition from Arizona State University in 1991.
 After completing post-doctoral fellowship training at Stanford University in 1995, she worked at University of North Carolina, Charlotte and at the University of New Mexico Health Sciences Center.
 Prior to joining the University of Birmingham in 2012, she was Professor of Public Health Nutrition at the University of Bristol.
 She is a Fellow and Past Vice President of the American College of Sports Medicine (ACSM).
 She is also a member of the Scientific Committee of the European College of Sport Science (ECSS).

-Professor Thompson contributes lectures to various BSc and MSc courses within the School and across the University.
-She is the author of 4 nutrition textbooks published in English, Spanish, and Arabic.
+Professor Thompson is the module co-ordinator for a third-year undergraduate module on Public Health Nutrition.
+She also contributes lectures to various BSc and MSc courses within the School and across the University.
+She is the author of 4 nutrition textbooks published in English, Spanish, Korean, and Arabic.

 Public health nutrition and physical activity; mixed methods research; dietary assessment techniques; community-based evaluations and interventions; ageing and minority ethnic health.

 Selected recent publications

 Simmonds BAJ, Fox KR, Davis M, Gray S, Hillsdon M, Ku PW, Sharp DJ, Stathi A, Thompson JL, Coulson JC, and Trayers T. Objectively assessed physical activity and function and subsequent health service use of UK adults aged 70 and over: A four to five year follow up study.
 PLoS ONE (in press).